emiruz/adventofcode2023/README.md

 (b) turn words into numbers (e.g. one --> 1).
 The rest is the same as above.

-Load the correspond Prolog file and run:
+Load the Prolog file corresponding to the part you want and run:

 ```
 ?- solve("input.txt",Answer).